 - Get formally admitted by one of our French Tech Visa Partner Incubators or Accelerators, etc.) through their regular selection process.

-List of Partner incubators or Accelerators
+Contact directly one of Partner incubators or Accelerators

 - 104factory – Paris